gtempesta/superhi-js-for-designers/README.md

 ```
 `startingPoint` represents the lowest value that we want the function to output, `snapAmount` is the distance between the possible output values, and `valuesExtension` is the distance from the lowest value to the highest.

 So in this case the function will output values from -50 to 50, with a distance of 25 one from the other.
+The possible output values will be: -50, -25, 0, 25 and 50.

 ## 3. Type Checker